pytest-dev/pytest-splinter/README.rst

 Creating screenshots is fully compatible with `pytest-xdist plugin
 <https://pypi.python.org/pypi/pytest-xdist>`_ and will transfer the screenshots
-from the slave nodes through the communication channel automatically.
+from the worker nodes through the communication channel automatically.

 If a test (using the browser fixture) fails, you should get a screenshot files in the following path: